Will Joe Biden be the last transatlantic US president? – DW – 10/17/2024

 Germany tightened its migration policies after a Syrian man was suspected of stabbing three people to death in Solingen, a city in western Germany, in August.
 That included controversial border controls on all its borders, even those it shares with other EU countries.

 In the US, Egan said, Kamala Harris, the current vice president and the Democratic Party's presidential nominee for the upcoming election, has repeatedly stumbled over immigration policy and security at the US border with Mexico.
-Biden effectively handed over responsibility to Harris for this policy area at the beginning of his presidency.
+At the beginning of his presidency, Biden effectively gave Harris the task of tackling the root causes of migration from Central America.
 In his election campaign, Donald Trump, Biden's predecessor and the Republican presidential nominee, has repeatedly criticized irregular migrants and blamed them for many of the US' problems.

 The last transatlantic president?

-Note: This article originally made an inaccurate statement about Harris' migration assignment.
-This was due to a translation error.
-DW apologizes for the error.